hero image

 Biography

-Corinne Huggins-Manley is an associate professor in Educational Research, Measurement, and Evaluation.
+Corinne Huggins-Manley is a professor in Educational Research, Measurement, and Evaluation.
 Her research is focused on educational measurement, particularly with respect to issues of validity and fairness.
 She has published research on developments in fairness as a lack of statistical bias (e.g., differential item functioning; population invariance of equating) as well as on broader issues of fair measurement and construct validity.
 She is the principal investigator and co-principal Investigator on three large measurement grants from the Institute of Education Sciences and the National Science Foundation.

-Areas of Expertise (2)
+Areas of Expertise (3)

-Fairness in Educational Measurement
+Fairness in Testing

 Educational Measurement